byjg/php-shortid/README.md

 # Methods:

-- fromNumber($number, $map = null): Return a short id from a number
+- fromNumber($number, $map = null): Return a short id from a number.
-- fromHex($hex, $map = null): Return a short id from a Hex value
+- fromHex($hex, $map = null): Return a short id from a hex value.
-- get($shortid, $map = null): Return the Unique Integer Number from the short id
+- get($shortid, $map = null): Return the unique integer number from the short id.

 # Specify your own map:

 The base of the short id is in the map definition.

-Basically you can create your own sequence here.
+Basically, you can create your own sequence here.

 The library defines four by default: